βI donβt know anything!”

 What Percentage of Parents Pay for College?

-According to SoFi, currently, just 29% of parents plan to fully cover college costs for their kids.
-This number is trending downwards: according to the same report, in 2016 43% of parents planned to pay for the entirety of their child’s university costs.
+According to SoFi, just 29% of parents plan to fully cover their kids’ college costs.
+This number is trending downwards: according to the same report, in 2016, 43% of parents planned to pay for the entirety of their child’s university costs.

 To help families new to the process, here’s a summary of the most essential topics to know about as your family navigates admissions and paying for college.